Germany summons North Korea diplomat over Ukraine – DW – 10/23/2024

 Germany summons North Korea diplomat over UkraineOctober 23, 2024

-Germany demanded the presence of North Korea's charge d'affaires on Wednesday in response to mounting concerns that Pyongyang is increasing support for Russia in the war in Ukraine.
+Germany demanded the presence of North Korea's charge d'affaires on Wednesday in response to mounting concerns that Pyongyang is increasing support for Russia's war in Ukraine.

 The move by the Foreign Office follows reports of a suspected deployment of North Korean soldiers to Russia for deployment in Ukraine.